yuluyan/LuyanSite/content/posts/pretty-colorize/index.md

 {{< oldpostflag >}}

 # PrettyColorize
 Tools for customizing the colors of your figures in Mathematica.
-Based on [PrettyRandomColor](https://github.com/yuluyan/PrettyRandomColor).
+You can download it from [GitHub](https://github.com/yuluyan/PrettyColorize).

 # Installation
 1. Install {{< mmaf "PrettyRandomColor" false >}} following instructions [here](https://github.com/yuluyan/PrettyRandomColor#installation).